MicrosoftDocs/dynamics365smb-docs/business-central/shopify/setup-taxes.md

 In this paragraph we'll explore settings for scenarios, when you are required to collect taxes when selling to another country.
 For example, you are selling to other countries inside EU.

 Currently the **Shopify Connector** extension supports export of one price only.
-Shopify automatically applies local taxes, currencies, roundings.
-The **All prices includes tax** toggle will have following effect.
+Shopify automatically applies local taxes, currencies, rounding.
+The **All prices include tax** toggle will have following effect.

-### All prices includes tax is enabled
+### All prices include tax is enabled

 ||Domestic sales|Foreign country where you collecting taxes|Foreign country where you don't collect taxes|
 |------------------------|--------|--------|--------|